joydeeproy87/JavaScript_30/README.md

 # 30 Days Vanilla JS Challenge
-Visit the links to know more!!!
+Visit the links to see the demos!!!

 01 - JavaScript Drum Kit - <a href="https://joydeeproy87.github.io/JavaScript_30/01-JavaScript_Drum_Kit/index.html" target="_blank">See Demo</a>